VIIgit/awesome-editor/examples/table-widget/README.md

 ## Query Language

-The widget supports an advanced query language for filtering:
+The widget supports an advanced query language for filtering with intelligent autocomplete:

+**Dynamic Field Suggestions:** When the table is initialized with no data, the query editor provides basic field suggestions from column definitions.
+When data is loaded (via `replaceData()` or other methods), the editor automatically updates its completion providers dynamically to provide enhanced suggestions including actual field values for string fields, making it easier to construct accurate queries.
+This update happens without recreating the editor, preserving user state and performance.

 ### Basic Syntax

 - `field = value` - Exact match
 - `field != value` - Not equal
 - `field > value` - Greater than